JDSherbert/Unity-Serializable-Dictionary/README.md

   <img align="right" alt="License" src="https://img.shields.io/badge/License%20:%20MIT-black?style=for-the-badge&logo=mit&logoColor=white&color=black&labelColor=black"> </a>

   -----------------------------------------------------------------------

+## Overview

 Dictionaries cannot be serialized and displayed in the Unity inspector as is.
 This pisses me off greatly, so I decided to write a quick and dirty code class to allow Dictionary Serialization in Unity.

-Add this script to your project and discover the power of Dictionary Serialization.
+Add this script to your project and discover the power of Dictionary Serialization!

+To achieve serialization, the Serializable Dictionary class implements the `ISerializationCallbackReceiver` interface.
+This interface provides two callback methods: `OnBeforeSerialize()` and `OnAfterDeserialize()`.
+It also implements the `IDictionary` interface, allowing use of standard Dictionary behaviours.

+By using the Serializable Dictionary class, you can easily create and manage key-value pairs directly in the Unity editor, allowing for dynamic customization and modification of data.
+This is particularly useful for scenarios where you need to store and modify structured data that should persist between editor sessions or during gameplay.

+Note that while the Serializable Dictionary class provides a convenient way to work with serialized dictionaries in Unity, it is not a built-in Unity feature.
+I've tried my best to replicate the default Dictionary featureset but there may be some variance.

-Features:
+### Features:
-- Allows Dictionary display in the inspector
+- Allows Dictionary display in the inspector.
 - Allows values to be serialized.
+- Functions (mostly) like a standard C# Dictionary class.

-Usage:
+### Usage:
 1. Simply add this script to your project.
+2. If you haven't got it, I'd recommend grabbing [Odin Inspector](https://github.com/TeamSirenix/odin-serializer) to make it look prettier!

-2. Example Usage:
+Example Usage:

 ```cs
 using UnityEngine;